-- 1. Traffic/parking citations shall not be paid from any source of University funds. - The driver of a University Vehicle is responsible for the payment of any traffic/parking citations incurred on or off University property during the time that driver is responsible for the operation of the Vehicle.
-University parking citations have the same legal authorization as those issued by municipal or State law enforcement authorities. - 3.
-Guidelines on preparing reports of moving violations and on disciplining repeated violators can be found in Letter from President Gardner to Vice Chancellors and Laboratory Directors, University of California Guidelines on Drivers and Drivers' Public Driving Records, July 27, 1989. - H. Sustainable Transportation Programs: The University encourages all campuses to offer ridesharing programs (e.g., vanpools, carpools, bus-pools, guaranteed ride home programs) to encourage use of public transit, and to participate in transportation management organizations or other appropriate cooperative arrangements for the purposes of furthering such activities.
+1. Traffic/parking citations shall not be paid from any source of University funds.

+- The driver of a University V ehicle is responsible for the payment of any traffic/parking citations incurred on or off University property during the time that said driver is responsible for the operations of the vehicle.
+University parking citations have the same legal authorization as those issued by municipal or StateState law enforcement authorities. - Guidelines on preparing reports of moving violations and on disciplining repeated violators can be found in Letter from President Gardner to Vice Chancellors and Laboratory Directors, University of California Guidelines on Drivers and Drivers' Public Driving Records, July 27, 1989. - G.H.
+ALTERNATIVE-Sustainable Transportation ProgramsTRANSPORTATION PROGRAMS: The University of The University California encourages all campuses to offer ridesharing programs (e.g., vanpools, carpools, bus-pools, guaranteed ride home programs, etc...), to encourage use of public transit, and to participate in transportation management organizations or other appropriate cooperative arrangements for the purposes of furthering such activities.